 From 2005 - 2009, Adam was an Assistant United States Attorney in Newark, New Jersey, where he was appointed by former U.S. Attorney and current New Jersey Governor Chris Christie to the Office's elite securities and health care fraud and political corruption units.
 He successfully tried numerous complex cases, including the conviction, after an 11-week jury trial, of the Chairman of the New Jersey Senate Budget Committee and a New Jersey medical school dean on pension fraud and corruption charges, and handled some of the Office's most significant FCPA, securities, corporate fraud, health care fraud and FDA, and corruption matters.

-During the 111th Congress (2009 - 2010), Adam was named Staff Director for investigations and oversight on the U.S. House of Representatives Permanent Select Committee on Intelligence following press reports that CIA failed to inform Congress about the development of an intelligence program involving a federal contractor.
-Adam oversaw hearings and other inquiries, including those concerning allegations of misleading Congress, FCPA violations, fraud in federal contracting, cyber security efforts, and OFAC sanctions.
+During the 111th Congress (2009 - 2010), Adam was named Chief Counsel for investigations and oversight on the U.S. House of Representatives Permanent Select Committee on Intelligence following press reports that CIA failed to inform Congress about the development of an intelligence program involving a federal contractor.
+Adam oversaw numerous hearings and other inquiries.

 Following a clerkship with United States District Judge Clarence C. Newcomer, of the Eastern District of Pennsylvania, Adam began his career at Cadwalader as a litigation associate, where he specialized in civil litigation and government enforcement.

-He is also committed to his community, serving as a board member of the American Jewish Committee, Washington, D.C. chapter, on the advisory board of the Maryland / Israeli Development Center, and an officer on the Yeshiva University, Benjamin N. Cardozo School of Law Alumni Executive Committee.
+Adam is committed to serving his community.
+He engages in substantial pro bono legal work, and also serves as a board member of the American Jewish Committee in Washington, D.C., on the advisory board of the Maryland / Israeli Development Center, and is an officer on the Yeshiva University, Benjamin N. Cardozo School of Law Alumni Executive Committee.